napspans/chatGPT4-message-counnter-ext/README.md

 ChatGPT4 has a 50-message limit within 3 hours.
 Use this extension to keep track of how many messages you've used so far.
 ![image](/assets/chatGPThasCap.png)

+## Installation
+- Install from Chrome Web Store (coming soon...)
+- Or download and install from this link: [chatGPT4-message-counter-ext.crx](https://github.com/napspans/chatGPT4-message-counter-ext/releases).

 ## Screenshots
 ![image](/assets/screenshot2.png)